DC/OS comes with several tools relevant for application debugging:

 - Task Debug Information to provide information about the most recent task offers and/or why a task did not start

-The DC/OS GUI shows the majority of the information you need for debugging.
-However, sometimes going a step further and accessing the Mesos GUI can be helpful – especially when checking failed tasked or registered frameworks.
-The Mesos GUI can be accessed via
+The DC/OS web interface shows the majority of the information you need for debugging.
+However, sometimes going a step further and accessing the Mesos web interface can be helpful – especially when checking failed tasked or registered frameworks.
+The Mesos web interface can be accessed via

-As much of the cluster and framework state is stored in Zookeeper, it can sometimes be helpful to check these states using the ZooKeeper/Exhibitor GUI.
+As much of the cluster and framework state is stored in Zookeeper, it can sometimes be helpful to check these states using the ZooKeeper/Exhibitor web interface.
 Frameworks such as Marathon, Kafka, and Cassandra store information with Zookeeper, so this resource can be particularly useful when debugging such frameworks.
 For example, a failure while uninstalling of one of these frameworks can leave entries behind.
-So then for sure, if you experience difficulties when reinstalling a framework you have uninstalled earlier, checking this GUI could be very helpful.
+So then for sure, if you experience difficulties when reinstalling a framework you have uninstalled earlier, checking this web interface could be very helpful.
 You can access it via

-Logs are useful tools for seeing events and conditions that occurred before they emerge.
+Logs are useful tools for seeing events and the conditions that occurred before they emerged.
 Often logs include error messages that can supply helpful information regarding the cause of the error.
-As logging is an important topic in its own right, we also recommend to have a look at the DC/OS logging documentation, for more information.
+As logging is an important topic in its own right, we recommend the DC/OS logging documentation, for more information.